 It’s more difficult to put personal money into a C or S corporation because of the formalities that need to be followed.
 For example, if you invest money into a corporation, you must issue shares and record the transaction in corporate ledgers.
 In addition, taking personal investments out of a C corporation is treated as a taxable dividend.

 According to Rosen, personal money is a lot easier to move in and out of a sole proprietorship, LLC, or partnership.
 In particular, Rosen recommends LLCs as a structure to many small business owners because it offers almost as much legal protection as a corporation, but it’s a lot easier to transfer money in and out of an LLC.
+You can visit Rocket Lawyer if you need help transitioning your business to an LLC.

-Step 3.
-How to Fund The Business: Equity or Loan?
+3. How to Fund The Business: Equity or Loan?

 Personal money going into a business can be treated as equity (i.e. an investment) or as a loan that must be paid back by the business.